harshith-kotha5084/CyberSec/Python/BlackHat/Chapter 4/Readme.md

 - SO all the packets, though destined for each other between the Victim machine and Gateway, everything goes through the attack machine.
 - We collect all the packet traces and store them in pcap files for further inspection.(in arper.pcap files here)

+**3. pcap Processing:**
+So here we take in pcap traces and process them.
+These codes use the scapy library of python to read the pcap files, parse them and take out any images present in the traces and save them inside some files.
+- The first program, _recapper.py_, analyzes a pcap file, locates any images that are present in the streams contained in the pcap file, and writes those images to disk.
+- The second program, _detector.py_, analyzes each of those image files to determine if it contains a face.
+If it does, it writes a new image to disk, adding a box around each face in the image.

+The second file uses opencv for face detection in the images found.
+This code was generously shared by Chris Fidao at http://www.fideloper .com/facial-detection/.

+Link to the document: https://docs.google.com/presentation/d/1MYDq7k_-4r39s6xOe0l6cB5e3ubQhXlbissu3JhO5QQ/edit?usp=sharing